 "White lies are sometimes totally okay, if there’s no chance they're going to be discovered and they’re truly going to protect someone’s feelings," Dr. Brenner says.

 It's not always so easy to request favors from others, especially for folks who deal with a fear of rejection.
 So, while you don't want to beat around the bush to avoid delivering your answer, you do still want to deliver your decline gently.
 "For most people, being told no is not so terrible if they’re not made to feel bad or 'stupid' for asking," Dr. Brenner says.
 "Try to say no in the most caring way possible: 'I’m so sorry.
 I would love to help you with that.
 But I am so ridiculously busy right now, I just can’t.'”

 3. If your “no” is going to absolutely upset someone, empathize with their feelings

-You can’t always predict how someone will react to a ‘no’ and may have nothing prepared for an emotional outburst, but if experience suggests your no will be problematic for the person you’re denying, prepare to be receptive.
-Even though it’s important to stick to your guns, you want to make sure the other person feels heard and seen.
-“Accepting someone’s disappointment and being willing to listen to it in an openhearted way can turn an angry, potentially relationship-breaking moment into a relationship-bonding one,” Dr. Brenner says.
+You can't always predict how someone will react to a 'no' and may have nothing prepared for an emotional outburst, but if experience suggests your no will be problematic for the person you're denying, prepare to be empathetic to their feelings.
+Even though it's important to stay true to your choice to say no, you do want to make sure the other person feels heard and seen.
+"Accepting someone’s disappointment and being willing to listen to it in an openhearted way can turn an angry, potentially relationship-breaking moment into a relationship-bonding one," Dr. Brenner says.

 Loading More Posts...